NimbleStorage/ansinimble/README.md

 Host requirements are less stringent for Cloud Volumes.
 The Linux Connection Manager found on the Cloud Volumes portal needs to be installed but there is a task that can do that for you.

 * Requires API access to HPE Cloud Volumes
-* Requires Ansinimble 2.2.3+ with the jmespath and boto (for EC2) Python package installed on the Ansible host. (please see deprectation notes on Ansible 2.5 below)
+* Requires Ansinimble 2.2.3+ with the jmespath and boto (for EC2 and HPE Cloud Volumes) Python package installed on the Ansible host. (please see deprectation notes on Ansible 2.5 below)

 ## Deprecation notes and tested versions of Ansible
 The following versions of Ansible are currently being tested: